Top things to know

 The first question most people ask when investigating birth control options is, “Will it work?” but there are other considerations as well, including cost, convenience and discretion.

 Tracking your birth control usage, along with your physical and emotional symptoms, can help you determine if a hormonal birth control is right for you.
 And, if you’re using a method that needs to be changed like the patch or ring, Clue can send you a notification that it’s time.
-For pill users, you can sign up to get a daily notification as a reminder to take your pills.
+For pill users, you can sign up to get a as a reminder to take your pills.

 If you plan to become pregnant within the next couple of years, you’ll want to check out how quickly you can return to fertility based on the method you’re using (methods vary from immediate return to fertility to less than one year).
 Also keep in mind that no form of hormonal contraception offers protection from sexually transmitted infections (STIs)—but using a condom with a hormonal birth control even further reduces your risk for pregnancy while also protecting from STIs (6).